 Step 1: Don’t Exclude Any Geographical Locations

-Even if your business is not global, if you exclude people from certain countries from viewing your page, what happens is that they need to logged into Facebook to view your Facebook page in order for Facebook to determine their location.
+Even if your business is not global, if you exclude people from certain countries from viewing your page, what happens is that they need to log into Facebook to view your Facebook page in order for Facebook to determine their location.

 Google cannot log in to Facebook so that means they’re restricted to crawl to your Facebook Fan Page for indexing.